Sveino/Inst4CIM-KG/rdfs-improved/README.md

 - Don't align predicates and objects since that leaves too much whitespace (this can be changed)

 We'll watch closely its development and add more options as needed

+#### EDMC Tools
+Elisa Kendall (one of the main FIBO ontologists):

+There is an open-source tool available from the EDM Council for converting between RDF/XML, Turtle, and JSON-LD and for consistent serialization of any of these representations of RDF and OWL.
+The GitHub site for it is https://github.com/edmcouncil/rdf-toolkit.
+It is actively maintained, freely available, and addresses a number of issues mentioned on the thread, among other things.
+It also allows users to turn any of its features on/off as desired.
+It runs on the command line, or can be invoked automatically through GitHub commit hooks, for example.

+For collaborative work across development teams for large ontology projects, consistent serialization for comparison purposes was one of our first and relatively important issues.
+It enables visual comparison in GitHub (and likely other source code management systems), so that anyone reviewing the changes can see exactly what changed, down to the single character level.

+We also have a pipeline that looks for a myriad of issues in ontologies, performs regression testing using examples and reference data, and includes an html-based publication process that itself has a comparison feature, enabling comparison of any pull request or prior release with another version or with the latest version.
+The code for this is also open source, available from the EDM Council GitHub repository, though support is required for hosting and customization.

+#### OBO Robot
+https://robot.obolibrary.org/ .
+Download `robot.jar` from the [ROBOT releases](https://github.com/ontodev/robot/releases) page
+- By the OBO Foundry
+- Used by EDM Council.
+Elisa: I don’t know how well it works on RDF alone, mainly because I haven’t attempted to use it for that, but it works well as a companion tool to the RDF Toolkit
+- Used in the [Emacs Literate Ontology Tool](https://github.com/johanwk/elot/) by Johan Wolter Kluwer (DNV) and Vladimir Alexiev (Ontotext)
+- Axiomatic diff
+- Output Turtle
+- Run SPARQL and capture results
+- Convert Manchester notation
+- Ontology metrics

 # Fixes